 No, students cannot receive field credit for past experience.
 The accreditation standards of the Council on Social Work Education state that academic credit for life experience and previous work experience shall not be given, in whole or in part, in lieu of the field internship or courses in the professional foundation areas.

 Selecting an Internship

 How do I obtain an internship?

-- Concentration year students, during the spring of their foundation year, participate in an on-campus field fair attended by more than 100 agencies.
-Here, students meet with agency representatives to begin selecting their concentration year internships.
-These students also have access to the field agency database that lists all agencies offering internships.
+• Concentration-year students, during the winter quarter of their foundation year, attend an on-campus Field Fair, where up to 150 agencies participate, where students meet with agency representatives to begin selecting their concentration-year internships.
+These students also have access to the GSSW field agency database that lists all agencies offering internships.

-- Students with advanced standing work closely with a field coordinator to determine approved agencies with whom to interview.
-They may also access the field agency database to identify potential agencies of interest.
+• Students with advanced standing work closely with a Field Coordinator to determine approved agencies with which to interview.
+They may also access the GSSW field agency database to identify potential agencies of interest.